BECOME A FIRST-YEAR EXPERIENCE PEER MENTOR

 REQUIRED TRAINING

-Peer Mentors ARE REQUIRED to complete and are paid to participate and fully engage in all preparatory (pre-semester) and current (during the semester) trainings:
+Peer Mentors ARE REQUIRED to complete and are paid to participate and fully engage in all preparatory (pre-semester) and current (during the semester) training.
+The anticipated training dates are listed below but could change.
+We'll have more information upon hiring:

-• Attend required weekly trainings, meetings, and hub hours totaling 3-4 hours per week, including, but not limited to, Student Success Training, Co-Mentor Meeting, One-on-One Meetings, Hub Hours, etc.
+- Attend required weekly trainings, meetings, and totaling 3-4 hours per week, including, but not limited to, Student Success Training, Co-Mentor Meeting, One-on-One Meetings, etc.

-• Faculty and peer mentor combined trainings as recommended by supervisors: 1-2 hours per month
+- Faculty and peer mentor combined training as recommended by supervisors: 1-2 hours per month

 RESPONSIBILITIES